-Now you have to select the dataset and data source that will feed your document with data, see the following figure.
+Now you have to select the dataset and/or data source that will feed your document with data.
+In this example you can see the pop-up window with datasets to select on the following figure.

-Both should have already been defined in the corresponding sections for Knowageto show them in the available options of the menus.
-Select the data source from the drop down menu.
-Then click on the green icon and select the dataset from the lookup window.
+Both should have already been defined in the corresponding sections for Knowage to show them in the available options of the menus.
+You can select the data source from the drop down menu.
+And select the dataset from the pop-up window and click save.